Monalisa90/Data-Science-Projects/ToucanAI/README.md

 Using Spacy & NLTK, building a question classifier based on heuristics.
 I am using 4 conditions:

-1) If first word of the sentence is any of the interogative words, then it is a question
+1) If the first word of the sentence is any of the interogative words, then it is a question

          Eg.- 'How many Medieval Warm Period reconstructions were used'